creator-chain/creator-token/Readme.md

-# PolkaCreator Token
+# CreatorChain Token
-This is development repo for PolkaCreator token.
+This is development repo for CreatorChain token.
 Token is ERC20 standard from [openzeppelin](https://openzeppelin.com).

 # Run in local